anhadsinghsandhu/fpa-variance-analyzer/README.md

 # FP&A Variance Analyzer

-A Python tool that reads budget vs. actual financial data from a CSV, calculates variances, and uses the Claude API to generate a plain-English variance analysis — the kind a junior FP&A analyst would write for a weekly finance review.
+A Python tool that reads budget vs. actual financial data from a CSV, calculates variances, and uses the Claude API to generate a plain-English variance analysis, the kind a junior FP&A analyst would write for a weekly finance review.

 ## What It Does